Under the directives of Mohammed bin Rashid... “Mohammed bin Rashid Al Maktoum Global Initiatives” provides 37 million dirhams to support the health sector in Gaza

-Under the directives of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai, “may God protect him”; The Mohammed bin Rashid Al Maktoum Global Initiatives Foundation pledged to provide about 37 million dirhams ($10 million) to support the health sector in Gaza, to help it provide basic medical supplies to the population, especially children, in light of the difficult circumstances that Gaza is witnessing.
+Under the directives of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai, “may God protect him,” the Mohammed bin Rashid Al Maktoum Global Initiatives Foundation pledged to provide about 37 million dirhams ($10 million) to support the health sector in Gaza.
+To help him provide basic medical supplies to the population, especially children, in light of the difficult circumstances that Gaza is witnessing.

 This came within a letter of intent signed by the Mohammed bin Rashid Al Maktoum Global Initiatives Foundation with the World Health Organization, to support humanitarian efforts and address the urgent health needs of the residents of the Gaza Strip, on the sidelines of its participation in the World Economic Forum in Davos, Switzerland, which will be held from 15 to January 19, under the slogan “Rebuilding Confidence.”